mongoose-os-apps/aws-uart/README.md

 - You can do this via mos tool ui or using command `mos wifi WIFI_NAME WIFI_PASSWORD`

+Note that `mos` talks to the device using RPC mechanism.
+RPC can talk over serial (uart), http, mqtt.
+By default, `mos` talks via uart. but aws-uart example takes over uart, therefore mos RPC does not work.
+You need to use another RPC channel - for example websocket.
+Therefore, update `mos.yml`, put your wifi credentials there, then build/flash, see what IP address is assigned to your board, and start mos as `mos --port ws://IP_ADDRESS/rpc`.

 ## Step 3: Set up and Provision AWS IoT thing, Policy

 - You can do this via mos tool ui or using command `mos aws-iot-setup --aws-iot-policy mos-default`